 The program prepares residency-trained physicians to be EMS medical directors and board-certified EMS physicians.
 Our fellowship program is certified by the Accreditation Council for Graduate Medical Education.
 Graduates from this historic fellowship have become leaders in their field on regional and international levels.

 The program helps educate fellows to meet the timely medical needs of any situation that limits access to essential health resources and medical care such as disasters, poverty, or geographic displacement.

-Additionally, our division offers a Visiting International Professorship Program that provides selected global colleagues with the opportunity to participate in UT Southwestern learning, clinical observation while educating our Department faculty and fellows about their own country’s health and medical infrastructure.
+The program provides selected global colleagues with the opportunity to participate in UT Southwestern learning and clinical observation while educating our Department faculty and fellows about their own country’s health and medical infrastructure.
 Contact us to learn more.